 The Department of Psychology’s EDI Committee is responsible for implementing policies and initiatives related to equity, diversity and inclusion within our department.

 Community engagement (educational and research partnerships with community members and/or with non-profit organizations that serve local, national, and international public interests) can advance EDI-related objectives and attract students from traditionally underrepresented groups to the field.
 In addition, community engagement allows for underrepresented and marginalized voices in the community to be acknowledged, valued, and prioritized in education and research.
-Moreover, because community initiatives often emphasize social change and justice, engagement with community can support anti-racist goals.
+Because community initiatives often emphasize social change and justice, engagement with community can support anti-racist goals.
 Although community engagement is widely considered to be an asset for academic units, it necessitates an ethic of care, an ethic of responsibility, and a host of cultural, practical, and research competencies.
-In the 2023-2024 academic year, this working group will investigate and establish incentives and funding opportunities for community engagement in teaching and research.
+This working group investigated incentives and funding opportunities for community engagement in teaching and research.
+The group will present the results to the department and explore next steps in the current academic year, based on department feedback.
 (Inclusion 19, 20, 21)

 Sunaina Assanand (Faculty)